Fat Injections / Fat Grafting

 Surgery and Recovery

 Grafting rejuvenation is commonly an outpatient surgery, performed with general anesthesia or local anesthesia and sedation.
-After a few hours recovery you will be permitted to go home.
-You will be given detailed information from Dr. Loghmanee or Dr. Cerio detailing normal symptoms, signs of complication and instructions for recovery.
+After a few hours of recovery you will be permitted to go home.
+You will be given detailed information from ECAPS detailing normal symptoms, signs of complication and instructions for recovery.

 Depending on the area where the procedure was performed, you should feel fine and be back to your normal routine within a few days after the procedure.
 The surgical site will be tender to the touch at first, and you must avoid straining, bending, lifting and other strenuous activity for a few days.
 Slight bruising or swelling may occur, but typically resolves itself within two weeks.
 If grafting rejuvenation was performed using incisions this will cause more pain, bruising, swelling, and a longer healing period.
-Dr. Loghmanee or Dr. Cerio will recommend follow up visits to evaluate your healing process.
+Dr. Loghmanee, Cerio, Chalhoun, and Bedri will recommend follow up visits to evaluate your healing process.
 It is important to follow your doctor’s orders for the best outcome.